Inquiry Learning Basics for New Teachers

 Example:

-How did your understanding of the Middle East evolve as a result of this inquiry?
-What worked for you during the process?
+How did your understanding of climate change evolve as a result of this inquiry?
+What worked for you during the inquiry process?
 What was challenging about the process?

 No lie, inquiry is hard for students.
-Students are not accustomed to asking questions – many are more comfortable answering questions with a “right answer” that is easily found in their books or notes.
+Students are not accustomed to asking questions – many are just more comfortable answering questions with a “right answer” that can easily be found in their textbook or notes.

-Be prepared for some growing pains.
 Stress to students that they are not trying to find one “right” answer.
 They are trying to increase their understanding of a topic or situation.
-By the end, they should recognize that their understanding of a topic has grown but there is more to know.
+By the end, they should recognize that their knowledge of a topic has grown, but there remains more to know.

 • 2-3 days for creating a list of supporting questions plus research